rubybeamer/rbbeamer/README.md

 rbbeamer is a preprocessor script to convert a structured file with informations about your slides into a .tex file.
 If pdflatex is installed, rbbeamer can go on and start pdflatex to build your PDF.

 Most of work is done by the LaTeX-Beamer-package.
 But writing TEX-Files for beamer can be a little bit annoying if you usually use only a small (and everytime the same) part of the things beamer is capable to do.
-So if you need individual slides using all beamer-capbilities, you should use beamer directly by writing a .tex-file.
+So if you need individual slides using all beamer-capabilities, you should use beamer directly by writing a .tex-file.

-rbbeamer gives you access to (right now) just a small part of beamer-capabilities.
+rbbeamer enables you (right now) to access just a small part of beamer-capabilities.
 But you can input your data very fast with nearly no hazzle about formatting and counting clicks and all this stuff.

 Example
 -------